krrpushkar/krrpushkar.github.com/_posts/2019-01-22-badi-definition.md

 ---
 layout: post
-title:  "BADI Definition"
+title:  "BADI Definition and Implementation"
 author: sal
 categories: [ BADI, Enhancement ]
 image: assets/images/badi-definition.jpeg
 tags: featured
 date: 2020-05-21
 ---
 Before starting this let me tell you one thing you'll rarely create BADI Definition in real time scenario.
-Generally you'll use existing BADIs or Standard BADIs,<a href="/badi-implementation#here">How to find it?</a> <br><b>SE18</b> is the T-code for BADI Definition.
-But before creating BADI you'll need a container for it i.e an Enhancement spot.
-This is the container in which you'll develope your BADI.
+Generally you'll use existing BADIs or Standard BADIs,<a href="/badi-implementation#here"> How to find it?</a> <br><b>SE18</b> is the T-code for BADI Definition.
+But before creating BADI you'll need a container for it i.e an **Enhancement spot.** This is the container in which you'll develope your BADI.
+If you are thinking **WHY?** its because using **Enhancement spot** you can add your code in the standard code without needing the access key, which implies standard code won't be disturbed.

 `Use case:` Let's create a BADI Definition to get tax value.